zelisinho/anypoint-examples/upload-to-ftp-after-converting-json-to-xml/README.md

 ###Set up and run the example
 1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).
 In the Package Explorer pane in Studio, right-click the project name, then select Run As > Mule Application.
 Studio runs the application and Mule is up and kicking!

-2. Make a POST request using Postman to http://localhost:8081 with following JSON message body:
+2. Make a POST request using Postman to http://localhost:8081 with following JSON message body, and setting the 'Content-Type' header as 'application/json':

 	    {
 	    "employees": {